Correlation Coefficient Calculator

 • Sensitivity to range: If you only observe a narrow range of X or Y, the correlation may appear weaker than it would across a wider range.

-• Only linear trends: Pearson correlation can be near zero when the true relationship is strong but non-linear (for example, a perfect circle pattern in a scatterplot).
+• Only linear trends: Pearson correlation can be near zero when the true relationship is strong but non-linear.

 • Sample size effects: With small samples, correlation estimates can be unstable.
 With very large samples, even tiny correlations can be statistically significant but practically unimportant.